Recreating the Country blog

 1. By shielding buildings from the damaging effects of a fire's radiant heat.

-A vegetation screen between a building and an oncoming fire can prevent windows shattering, plastics melting and timbers buckling by reducing the radiant heat emanating from the fire.
-Radiant heat is short and intense because a bushfire front takes only 30 - 40 seconds to pass through.
-In extreme fire conditions a house has to withstand temperatures of up to 1200 degrees for about two minutes if it is exposed to the full un-shielded intensity of the radiant heat.
+A vegetation screen between a building and an oncoming fire can prevent windows shattering, plastics melting and timbers buckling by reducing the heat radiating from the fire.
+Radiant heat is short-lived and intense because a bushfire front takes only 30 - 40 seconds to pass through.
+In extreme fire conditions, a house has to withstand temperatures of up to 1200 degrees for about two minutes if it is exposed to the full unshielded intensity of radiant heat.

-Native trees and shrubs will also shield a house from radiant heat.
+Native trees and shrubs will also screen a house from radiant heat.

 2. By catching flying glowing embers before they reach the home.

-It's not uncommon to hear stories about people who stayed to save their homes and later celebrated with friends at the pub only to return to a smouldering ruin.
-The cause of this enormous disappointment and personal tragedy are the airborne embers of burning leaves and bark that cause spot fires ahead of a fire-front and continue to fall after a fire has passed.
+It's not uncommon to hear stories about people who stayed to save their homes and later celebrated with friends at the pub, only to return to a smouldering ruin.
+The cause of this enormous disappointment and personal tragedy is the airborne embers of burning leaves and bark that cause spot fires ahead of a fire-front and continue to fall after a fire has passed.

-Many airborne embers become caught up it the foliage of surrounding trees.
-If they become caught in deciduous trees they're no longer likely to be a threat.
+Many airborne embers become caught up in the foliage of surrounding trees.
+If they become caught in deciduous trees, they're no longer likely to be a threat.

-A eucalypt or a pine could accelerate the fire and burn because they releasing volatile oils which can spontaneously ignite at temperatures above 60 degrees.
+A eucalypt or pine tree could accelerate a fire because they release volatile oils into the surrounding air.
+This flammable, volatile vapour, can spontaneously ignite at temperatures above 60 degrees.

 Have you ever noticed the smouldering heaps of raked deciduous leaves in the late Autumn?
-Some over zealous gardeners try to burn them when its much easier to turn them into compost.
-They are difficult to burn and this feature will stop a fire from spreading.
-This was observed after the devastating Western Australian fires of 2009 by a firefighter defending a house at Ferndale.
+Some overzealous gardeners try to burn them, when it's much easier and more beneficial to turn them into compost.
+They are difficult to burn, and this feature will stop a fire from spreading.
+This was observed after the devastating Western Australian fires of 2009 by a firefighter defending a house at Ferndale;

 Every ember that fell on the other side, amongst the poplar leaves, just petered out.